 The last reason why I continue to home school is because I love it.
 I enjoy it.
 My kids enjoy it.
 My kids seem to be better off from it.
 That’s really the only reason we need.

-You can read more about my Homeschooling Journey HERE!
+You can read more about How to Get Started Homeschooling Here or about my Homeschooling Journey HERE!